St. James, Trinidad & Tobago

 We asked expats in St. James what banks they use and there advice about banking.
 They advised:

 "Before retiring in St. James, expats should be aware that the cost of living can be high, especially for housing and imported goods.
 They should also know that the official language is English, but the local dialect can sometimes be difficult to understand.
 Healthcare in Trinidad & Tobago is of a good standard, but it is advisable for expats to have comprehensive health insurance.
 The country is located in a hurricane belt, so expats should be prepared for potential natural disasters.
 Expats should also be aware of the crime rate in Trinidad & Tobago.
 While St. James is generally safe, crime can be a problem in certain areas, particularly in the capital, Port of Spain.
 The climate in Trinidad & Tobago is tropical, with a wet and a dry season.
 Expats should be prepared for high temperatures and humidity.
 Expats should also know that the culture in Trinidad & Tobago is a mix of influences from Africa, India, China, and Europe.
 The country is known for its vibrant music and festivals, particularly Carnival.
 Finally, expats should be aware that while Trinidad & Tobago is a relatively small country, traffic can be heavy, particularly in and around Port of Spain.
-Public transportation is available, but many expats choose to drive," remarked one expat who made the move to St. James.
+Public transportation is available, but many expats choose to drive," wrote one member in St. James.

 What do expats in St. James appreciate most about the local culture?